biostat-ipri/NNT/README.md

 ```
 ## Shiny app

-A shiny app providing a graphical interfact can be found on [https://i-pri.shinyapps.io/NNT_app/](https://i-pri.shinyapps.io/NNT_app/)
+A shiny app providing a graphical interface can be found on [https://i-pri.shinyapps.io/NNT_app/](https://i-pri.shinyapps.io/NNT_app/)